Death of a Superhero: Plot

 In an effort to stop his suicide attempts, his parents send him to therapy.
-Eventually, he is sent to see a psychiatrist, Dr. Adrian King (Andy Serkis), one whom he initially does not like; but whom he forms a bond with quickly.
+Eventually, he is sent to see psychiatrist Dr. Adrian King.

-Don walks home from school alone and balances on the wall of a bridge as cars rush past below him.
-He cautiously walks across, unaware that he has been spotted by the therapist.
+Don walks home from school and balances on the wall of a bridge as cars rush past below him.
+He cautiously walks across, unaware that he has been spotted by King.

-Don visually shows the therapist his opinion on his methods when he graffiti's a Skull 'n' Crossbones on his boat.
-However, later Don comes and cleans it off for him and his therapist offers love advice for his crush Shelly.
+Don shows his opinion on King's methods by painting a Skull 'n' Crossbones on the latter's boat.
+Don later cleans it off and King offers love advice for his crush Shelly.

-Shelly reads out an essay from her book.
-Don looks at it and realises she has not done her homework and is left amazed.
-The teacher is on the phone and has not been listening to her.
-On the way out of the classroom, Don tells her: 'nice essay' and she smiles knowing he knows too.
+Shelly "reads out" an essay from her book.
+Don realises that she has not done her homework and is improvising.
+While leaving the classroom, Don "compliments" her essay.
+She smiles.